 - The kiosk of Niemisjärvi is the starting point for this trail.

 - Services: At Lake Niemisjärvi, there are a recycling point, cooking shelters, lean-to shelters, and drinking water available.

 Lake Niemisjärvi Trail Map (excursionmap.fi, opens in a new window)

 - Syrjänalusen harjupolku Trail, 3 km, shows the marks of the Ice Age which formed the eskers.
 The trail is marked with cone signs.
 There are great differences in altitude at some places along the trail, but on top of the esker the terrain is easy.
-This route is not currently in use, and it will be replaced by a wellness-themed nature trail.
+Please notice: This route is not currently in use, and it will be replaced by a wellness-themed nature trail.
 In addition, felling is underway along the route.
 It is slow work since all felling residue will be removed, and working on a steep hill is challenging.